Ewelina Hańska: Meeting Balzac

-In September 1833, after traveling to the French village of Besançon to find cheap paper for a publishing enterprise, Balzac crossed into Switzerland and registered at the Hôtel du Faucon under the name Marquis d'Entragues.
+In September 1833, after traveling to the French city of Besançon to find cheap paper for a publishing enterprise, Balzac crossed into Switzerland and registered at the Hôtel du Faucon under the name Marquis d'Entragues.
 He sent word to Hańska that he would visit the garden of the Maison Andrié, where she and her family were staying.
 He looked up and saw her face at the window, then – as he described it later – he "lost all bodily sensation".
-They met later that day (September 25) at a spot overlooking Lake Neuchâtel; according to legend, he noticed a woman reading one of his books.
+They met later that day (25 September) at a spot overlooking Lake Neuchâtel; according to legend, he noticed a woman reading one of his books.
 He was overwhelmed with her beauty, and she wrote soon afterwards to her brother, describing Balzac as "cheerful and lovable just like you".

 Hańska and Balzac met several times over the next five days, and her husband became enchanted with Balzac as well, inviting him to meals with the family.
 During a trip to Lake Biel, Hański went to arrange lunch, leaving his wife and Balzac alone.
 In the shade of a large oak tree, they kissed and exchanged vows of patience and fidelity.
 She told him of the family's plan to visit Geneva for Christmas; Balzac agreed to visit before the end of the year.
 Before he left Nauchâtel, she sent a passionate letter to his hotel: "Villain!
 Did you not see in my eyes all that I longed for?
 But have no fear, I felt all the desire that a woman in love seeks to provoke".

-Arriving in Geneva on December 26, the Christmas Eve, Balzac stayed at the Auberge de l'Arc, near the Maison Mirabaud where the Hański family had settled for the season.
+Arriving in Geneva on 26 December, the Christmas Eve, Balzac stayed at the Auberge de l'Arc, near the Maison Mirabaud where the Hański family had settled for the season.
 She left a ring for him at the hotel, with a note asking for a new promise of love.
 He gave it, and described how he began wearing the ring on his left hand, "with which I hold my paper, so that the thought of you clasps me tight."
 At this time he began working on a philosophical novel, Séraphîta, about a hermaphroditic angel united by the love of a mortal man for a compassionate and sensual woman.
 Balzac explained that she was his model for the latter.
 It was clear to all that Hański was in ill health, and Hańska began to think about her future with the French author.
 In the meantime, she asked Balzac to begin collecting for her autographs of the famous people he spent time with in Paris and elsewhere.